tolo/InterfaCSS/README.markdown

 ### Setup InterfaCSS in your app

-* Load a stylesheet, like this: `[[InterfaCSS interfaCSS] loadStyleSheetFromMainBundleFile:@"myDazzlingStyles.css"];`.
+* Load a stylesheet, like this: `[[InterfaCSS sharedInstance] loadStyleSheetFromMainBundleFile:@"myDazzlingStyles.css"];`.
 A good place to do this is in your **app delegate**, when your app is first launched, but if you have a lot of stylesheets it's better to defer loading of the stylesheets to when you actually need them (`loadView` of a particular view controller might be a better place in this case).

 * Start adding styles.
 As with most new things, it's best to start small.
 For instance, don't start with adding crazily complex selectors like `UIView + UITableView:nthoftype(5n+1) UITableViewCell:odd .class1 > .class2:landscape`.